visioninhope/foundationallm/docs/deployment/deployment-standard.md

 PowerShell 7 is a cross-platform (Windows, macOS, and Linux) automation tool and scripting language, an evolution of PowerShell that works with the .NET Core framework.
 It offers enhanced features and performance improvements over its predecessors and is designed for heterogeneous environments and the hybrid cloud.
 In PowerShell 7, the command-line executable is referred to as pwsh, an alias that is essential for integration with Azure Developer CLI (AZD) hooks and other modern automation scenarios.
 - [Helm](https://helm.sh/docs/intro/install/) is a package manager for Kubernetes, an open-source platform for automating the deployment, scaling, and operations of application containers across clusters of hosts.
 It simplifies the process of defining, installing, and upgrading even the most complex Kubernetes applications.
 Helm works by bundling related Kubernetes resources into a single unit called a chart, which can be easily shared, updated, and deployed.
 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/) is a command-line tool that allows users to run commands against Kubernetes clusters, providing essential functionality to manage applications and resources within a Kubernetes environment.
 It enables users to deploy applications, inspect and manage cluster resources, and view logs. `kubectl` serves as the primary interface for interacting with Kubernetes, offering a wide range of capabilities for controlling and automating different aspects of the cluster and its workloads.
+- [`kubelogin`](https://azure.github.io/kubelogin/install.html) is a command-line tool designed to simplify the authentication process for Kubernetes users.
+It integrates with Kubernetes' kubeconfig files to enable single sign-on through OpenID Connect (OIDC) providers, making it easier for users to access Kubernetes clusters without repeatedly entering credentials.
+The tool automates the token retrieval and renewal process, enhancing both convenience and security for users interacting with Kubernetes environments.

 **Optional** To run or debug the solution locally, you will need to install the following dependencies: